FabioIacus/2254421_DeployDudes/input.md

 US4: As a platform engineer, I want normalized events to be published to an internal message broker, so that ingestion is decoupled from downstream processing.

+US5: As a platform engineer, I want the ingestion service to detect and mark unreachable REST sensors, so that polling failures can be handled without stopping the data collection pipeline.

 # Module 2: Automation Engine and State (The Brain)
 This section manages the logic.
 The mockup could be the rule creation screen or a log panel showing actuator activations.